openstack-archive/senlin/doc/source/user/nodes.rst

 command (:ref:`ref-membership`) after the node is created, or specify the owning cluster upon node creation, as shown by the following example::

-  $ senlin node-create --profile pstack --cluster c1 test_node
+  $ openstack cluster node create --profile pstack --cluster c1 test_node

 The command above creates a new node using profile ``pstack`` and makes it a member of the cluster ``c1``, specified using the option :option:`--cluster`.